chris48s/v8r/README.md

     This behaviour can be modified using the `--ignore-errors` flag.
 When invoked with `--ignore-errors` v8r will exit with code `0` even if one of these errors was encountered while attempting validation.
 A non-zero exit code will only be issued if validation could be completed successfully and the file was invalid.

 * v8r always exits with code `98` when:
-    * The input glob pattern was invalid
+    * An input glob pattern was invalid
-    * The input glob pattern was valid but did not match any files
+    * An input glob pattern was valid but did not match any files

 * v8r always exits with code `99` when:
     * The input glob pattern matched one or more files, one or more input files were validated against a schema and the input file was **invalid**